top of page

 A quest for God

-Everyone is in search of a savior, a god, or something tangible to help them make more sense of life as they know it.
-In their pursuit of this, many people bury their heads in their jobs, social lives, and relationships, hoping that these things will satisfy their insatiable hunger.
-So here I am, thinking once more: if people are looking for God, why do they keep avoiding the true God himself?
-What is it that has hardened their hearts against Him?
+Everyone is looking for a savior, a god, or something to help them make sense of their lives.
+Many of them bury their heads in their jobs, social lives, and relationships in the hope that these will satisfy that insatiable hunger.
+So I'm thinking again: if people are in search of a "god," why do they keep avoiding the true God?
+They'd rather try anything but him.
+Why is this the case?
+What is it about him that has hardened their hearts?
 Or have they simply not heard the message?
-It's as if when you try to share the gospel message with someone who is struggling with emptiness, they roll their eyes and sigh, conveying disinterest.

 Right desire, wrong satisfaction